Nervy Nat Kisses the Bride

-Nervy Nat Kisses the Bride is a surviving 1904 silent comedy short film produced by Thomas Edison and directed by Edwin S. Porter and preserved from a paper print in the Library of Congress.
+Nervy Nat Kisses the Bride is a 1904 silent comedy short film produced by Thomas Edison and directed by Edwin S. Porter and preserved from a paper print in the Library of Congress.
 The film was copyrighted as Nervy Nat Kisses the Bride, but sold as "Weary Willie".
 Another 1904 Porter short was released called "Weary Willie" Kidnaps a Child.